-Our people &
+Our people ⊗

-13.01% of our total workforce and 15.1%
+Women make up 13.01% of our total workforce and 15.1% of leadership roles.

-a Protocol for addressing harassment, workplace bullying, and sexual violence in the workplace.
+We implemented a Protocol for addressing harassment, workplace bullying, and sexual violence in the workplace.

-We joined the BAL sin Barreras
+We joined the BAL sin Barreras strategy to enhance our diversity, equity, and inclusion efforts.

-inclusion efforts.

-Health and safety ⊗

-We advanced the High Potential Strategy to strengthen our approach to health and safety.
+Health and safety & We advanced the High Potential Strategy to strengthen our approach to health and safety.